Lauriichan/clay4j/README.md

 ## Basic usage

-This is still work in progress but you _should be able_ to use it well.
+This is still somewhat work in progress but you _should be able_ to use it, it seems to work somewhat well.
 ```Java
 LayoutContext context = new LayoutContext();